 Large Trees Removals are Safely Accomplished

 In many communities a permit is required for tree removal.
 Most local ordinances are written to provide emphasis on the preservation of healthy trees and have procedures in place to waive permit requirements during emergencies such as storms, floods or other acts of God.
 In the City of Leon Valley, TX for example, the zoning administrator may waive the permit in cases with a tree represents a danger to public health, welfare and safety.
-The tree removal plans on any proposed development is fairly regulated in most cities, including San Antonio.
+Significant changes in the tree landscape are fairly regulated in most cities, including San Antonio.